bd-j/prospector/demo/tutorial.rst

 		# Corner figure of posterior PDFs
 		cfig = reader.subcorner(res)

-If you want to get the *maximum a posteriori* values, or percentiles of the posterior pdf, that can be done as follows
+If you want to get the *maximum a posteriori* sample, or percentiles of the posterior pdf, that can be done as follows
 (note that for ``dynesty`` the weights of each posterior sample must be taken into account when calculating quantiles) :